 Our innovative tests establish the effectiveness and the efficiency of sanction screening and transaction monitoring systems to help traditional and non-traditional financial institutions meet regulatory requirements, minimise exposure to financial crime risk and ensure robust detection systems are in place.
 We currently work with several of the largest banks in the world and we have tested many thousands of AML/CFT systems since our incorporation in 2010.

-AML Analytics also assists regulators, supervisors and central banks around the globe with Thematic Reviews using our solutions to test and validate the AML/CFT systems of regulated entities, providing insight and understanding about prevalent and emerging risks in a market.
+AML Analytics also assists financial regulators, supervisors and central banks around the globe with Thematic Reviews.
+We deliver high level technical expertise and advanced SupTech to test and validate the AML/CFT systems of regulated entities.
+Detailed analytics provide insight and understanding about prevalent and emerging risks in a market.
 To date, we have worked with over 20 different regulatory authorities around the world to test the AML/CFT systems of over 400 regulated entities.

 AML Analytics is an established and trusted AML/CFT technology company with a team of talented professionals delivering unrivalled RegTech and SupTech solutions to our customers.
 Our progressive research is shaping the future of the anti-financial crime technology market through innovation.